PhD @ CERVO recruitment competition

 - Clinical and Cognitive Neuroscience

 Positions for PhD Students are available in these three sectors.
 We are seeking highly motivated students with a university degree (at the time of enrollment) that would formally qualify them to enter a PhD program in their home country.
-Applicants from Canada and the US with only a BSc degree must have laboratory experience (they may first enter an MSc Program toward a direct transfer to the PhD after one year).
+Applicants from Canada and the US with only a BSc degree may first enter an MSc Program toward a direct transfer to the PhD after one year.

 Admission is competitive and is achieved through a selection procedure.